Trace (novel)

-Trace is a crime fiction novel by Patricia Cornwell.

-Plot introduction

-Trace is the thirteenth book of the Dr. Kay Scarpetta series by author Patricia Cornwell.
+Trace is a 2004 crime fiction novel by Patricia Cornwell.
+It is the thirteenth book of the Dr. Kay Scarpetta series.

 Plot summary

 Dr. Kay Scarpetta, having left Richmond, Virginia five years ago to become a freelancer, is asked to return at the request of her replacement, Chief Medical Examiner Joel Marcus.
 A young girl has been murdered, but very few clues are available.
 In parallel her niece Lucy is investigating an attack on her companion Henri.
 Henri has been sent for analysis and safe keeping to stay with Benton Wesley, Scarpetta's partner.
 Scarpetta's investigations are hampered by Marcus's ineptness and the disarray of her former lab.